1974 ⋅ The Way it all Began 1 Starter, 1 Finisher — 100%

 1992 ⋅ Trail Protected 374 Starters, 230 Finishers — 61.4%

-On June 25th, two days before the race start, the U.S. Dept. of Interior entered the Michigan Bluff to Last Chance Trail in the National Register of Historic Places, capping a two-year cooperative effort by the U.S.F.S.
-(Tahoe National Forest), the Western States Trail Foundation and the Western States Run.
+On June 25th, two days before the race start, the U.S. Department of Interior entered the Michigan Bluff to Last Chance Trail in the National Register of Historic Places, capping a two-year cooperative effort by the U.S.F.S.
+(Tahoe National Forest), the Western States Trail Foundation and the Western States Endurance Run.
 The phenomenal Ann Trason (18:14:48) shattered her course record and finished third overall.
 Tim Twietmeyer won both the race and his 11th silver buckle.
-One finisher was disqualified for breaking a rule, and 1992 was the first year that runners had to qualify in order to apply to the race.
+One finisher was disqualified for breaking a rule.

 1993 ⋅ The Year of the Sierra Triangle 387 Starters, 209 Finishers — 54.0%